 As I like to do with all of my processes, I start with strategy first.
-The below Black Friday tips are going to help you plan out the best ways to get your sales in front of customers.
+The below Black Friday questions and tips are going to help you think strategically and plan out the best ways to get your sales in front of customers.
 Spend a couple of hours and go through them one by one.
 Trust me, it will help you reduce the anxiety you feel about this time of the year.

 The first and probably most important is to look at your goals.
 Having realistic goals and expectations can be crucial when it comes to going into a hard sales season.
 Be honest about them and set yourself goals that are achievable – especially if you are just a few weeks away from Black Friday.
 Having a clear expectation of what you can accomplish can reduce the anxiety and the judgmental feeling you might have towards yourself.

-What is your offer, which product or service would be the best to offer in this season?
-Are you going to offer any discounts, bundles or gifts?
+What is your offer, which product or service would be the best to offer this season?
+Are you going to offer any discounts, bundles, or gifts?
 What could work the best for your budget + what would your target audience look for & appreciate?

 How are you going to promote your products/services?
 What is the quickest, easiest you can do that would generate the biggest return on investment?
 What is the lower-hanging fruit you can shoot for?